ipasimulator/ipasim/docs/llvm.md

 They are applied in branch `microsoft` which is based on `google/stable` (that's some time after `release_60`, where patches prior to 0009 have been already applied by Microsoft).
 In LLVM, there were no patches to apply, but branch `microsoft` was created nevertheless, based on `stable`, for consistency.
 **TODO: Maybe base it on [`RELEASE_601` tag](http://llvm.org/viewvc/llvm-project/llvm/tags/RELEASE_601/final/), instead of `stable` branch.**
-Similarly LLD, but there was not even a `stable` branch, so it was based on some random commit which originated around the same time as the `stable` branches in LLVM and Clang.
+Similarly LLD and LLDB, but there was not even a `stable` branch, so it was based on some random commit which originated around the same time as the `stable` branches in LLVM and Clang.

 > There are also old branches named `port`, not currently used.
 > Before using them again (if changing something in LLVM or Clang), delete them first.